-A squatter can claim rights to a property after a certain time residing there.
+If a squatter occupies a residency without the permission of the owner, they are guilty of unlawful occupancy.
+However, a squatter can claim rights to a property after a certain time residing there.
 In Nevada, it takes 5 years of continuous occupation for a squatter to make an adverse possession claim (NRS § 11.070, 110, 150, 180).
 They must also pay property taxes for the entire length of that time.
-When a squatter claims adverse possession, they have the opportunity to gain legal ownership of the property.
+When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter has lawful permission to remain on the property and is no longer a criminal trespasser.

-If these five elements are not met, then they do not have grounds to file an adverse possession claim in Nevada.
+These five elements must be met along with the payment of taxes, then squatters do not have grounds to file an adverse possession claim in Nevada.

 “Hostile” doesn’t necessarily mean violent or dangerous.
 In the legal sense, hostile has three definitions that states may choose to use.

-- Awareness of trespassing.
+- Awareness of Trespassing.
 Using this rule, the trespasser has to be aware that their use of the property amounts to trespassing.
-They have to know that they have no legal right to be on the property.
+They must know that they have no legal right to be on the property.

 Open & Notorious Possession